CastleLi/DXAv2/Template/Template.md

 # Creating your own template
-The template table is composed of table headers in each type of DXA scans (Fig 1).
+The template table is composed of table headers in each type of DXA scans.

+**An example of template table**
 ![Fig 1](https://github.com/CastleLi/DXAv2/blob/main/Template/Figs/Fig1.jpg)